 Let us, team with you, so your child has the best oral health possible

-Choosing the right children’s dentist is an important decision.
-The early years of persons life are the most important and the same applies to their oral health.
-Our philosophy at Ian Gurner Dental Care is to partner with you so that your child can achieve a lifetime of peak oral health.
+Choosing the right children’s dentist and oral health therapist is important.
+The early years of a person’s life are the most important and the same applies to their oral health.
+Our philosophy at Ian Gurner Dental Care is to partner with you so your child can achieve a lifetime of great oral health.
 It is best to start this when they are very young.

 Education is Key to Children’s Dentistry

-Teaming with us to educate your child from an early age about proper oral care will help them thrive, develop and grow.
-As children have different needs and expectations when it comes to their oral care, their first dental experience needs to be memorable for all the right reasons.
+Teaming with us to educate your child early on about proper oral care will help them thrive, develop and grow.
+As children have different needs and expectations regarding oral care, their first dental experience must be memorable for all the right reasons.